Contact us | About us

 Overview of Supercritical Fluid Chromatography: Techniques, Applications, and Advantages

-What is Supercritical Fluid Chromatography?
-Supercritical Fluid Chromatography (SFC) is a separation technique that uses supercritical fluids as the mobile phase.
-Supercritical fluids possess properties of both gases and liquids, allowing for enhanced solubility and diffusion.
-This method is particularly effective for separating non-volatile and thermally sensitive compounds.
-SFC can achieve faster analysis times compared…
+Supercritical Fluid Chromatography (SFC) is a separation technique that utilizes supercritical fluids as the mobile phase, combining the properties of gases and liquids for enhanced solubility and diffusion.
+This method is particularly effective for separating non-volatile and thermally sensitive compounds, offering faster analysis times, high resolution, and sensitivity for complex mixtures.
+SFC finds applications across…

 Read More